 2. Start a blog about something you care about

 Blogging can be rewarding because it allows you to organise your thoughts and feelings, explore a topic you’re passionate about, and share your knowledge and experience with others.
-It can also help you to track your journey and see how far you’ve come.
+It can also help you track your journey and see how far you’ve come.

 For example, some people find it helpful to keep a blog throughout a long illness.
-This can help them cope with their emotions, while also supporting others that might be going through the same thing.
+This can help them cope with their emotions, while also supporting others who might be going through the same thing.
 Others start a blog when they take up a new hobby to document their progress and offer tips and advice.

 Some of the best free blogging websites for beginners are Tumblr, WordPress, and Medium.
-To find out more about blogging, why not take a look at our article; How to start a blog in 6 easy steps?
+To find out more about blogging, why not take a look at our article: How to start a blog in 6 easy steps?

 3. Empower yourself through exercise

 It’s unusual to finish a workout without feeling a sense of accomplishment.
-You may end your exercise session on a high because you completed your run in record time, or feel more relaxed after a gentle yoga session.
+You might end your exercise session on a high because you completed your run in record time, or feel more relaxed after a gentle yoga session.

 For added benefits, you could try exercising outside.
 Research shows this can optimise physical performance, reduce stress and mental fatigue, and improve mood and self-esteem.
-Making time for exercise is also a form of self-care and an opportunity to spend some quality time with yourself.
+Making time for exercise is also a form of self-care and an opportunity to spend quality time with yourself.

 4. Connect with nature

 Connecting with nature is a fulfilling, spiritual, and often humbling experience.
-It can help to reduce stress and spark thoughts about our existence and place in the world.
+It can help reduce stress and spark thoughts about our existence and place in the world.

 Alongside gardening, other ways to connect with nature include…